ManyaSah/GPT-Router/README.md

 # GPT Router

 **GPT Router** is a web interface that routes your query to a selected AI model using a backend API.
-It helps choose between different GPT models (like GPT-3.5 and GPT-4) based on efficiency, cost, or need — giving you the power to optimize how queries are handled.
+It helps choose between different GPT models (from GPT-3.5 to o3-mini) based on efficiency, cost, or need — giving you the power to optimize how queries are handled.

 ## Live Website